-Though inaccurate resting calorie readings can be annoying, I’m not entirely convinced this issue affects many Apple Watch owners and I know it won’t concern much the active types among them.
+Though inaccurate resting calorie readings can be annoying, I’m not entirely convinced this issue affects many Apple Watch owners and I know it won’t concern many of them.

-For starters, resting calories don’t mean much—that’s why fitness buffs are mostly interested in the active calories.
+For starters, resting calories don’t mean much—that’s why fitness buffs are mostly interested in active calories.

-The Apple Watch uses your age, gender, height and weight, in addition to the GPS in your iPhone and data from its own built-in sensors, to calculate both your resting calories and ones you burn during exercise.
+The Apple Watch uses your age, gender, height, and weight, in addition to the GPS in your iPhone and data from its own built-in sensors, to calculate both your resting calories and the ones you burn during exercise.

-To update your birthdate, sex, height and weight values, open the Apple Watch app on your iPhone and change the values under the My Watch > Health section.
+To update your birthdate, sex, height, and weight values, open the Apple Watch app on your iPhone and change the values under My Watch > Health > Health Details > Edit.

 Here’s a formula to calculate resting calories for both men and women.